supreethr23/dp-300-database-administrator/Instructions/Lab-Scenario-Preview/Module10.md

 - Examine Top Resource Consuming Queries report
 - Force a better execution plan
 - Use query hints to impact performance
+- Change the query to use a variable and use a Query Hint

 ## Architecture Diagram